chriswfoster/TodaysDate/README.md

-+#I opened my terminal to code on Thu Dec  7 11:51:32 CST 2017 I opened my terminal to code on Thu Dec  7 11:53:15 CST 2017 I opened my terminal to code on Thu Dec  7 11:53:58 CST 2017
++#I opened my terminal to code on Thu Dec  7 11:51:32 CST 2017 I opened my terminal to code on Thu Dec  7 11:53:15 CST 2017 I opened my terminal to code on Thu Dec  7 11:53:58 CST 2017 I opened my terminal to code on Thu Dec  7 11:55:21 CST 2017